New Life in the Lincoln Depot

 The biggest expense was for extending partitions, installing wood stoves, rebuilding some floors, buying benches for the waiting rooms, redoing the ticket seller's cage and the like.
 Now the rear half of the first floor, in what would have been a sort of balcony in the original structure that housed the superintendent's offices, there are exhibits.
 Bare of furnishings, the room's walls are decorated mainly with photos.
 On the south wall is a giant blowup of a little-seen woodcut showing the scene outside the depot when some 1,000 well-wishers came to see Lincoln off.
 On the east wall is a collection of photos of “The places he lived, the streets he walked;" on the north wall more of the same showing "The friends he left behind;" on the west wall "The Lincolns of Eighth Street"—all prepared by SSU's Barbara Schiebling.
 Near the west wall hangs a copy in black letters on Plexiglass of the Farewell Address itself, the “150 words some historians rank with the Gettysburg Address.
 Notes Becker.
 "It was completely extemporaneous, as most of his speeches were.
 After he was on the train he figured out he'd said something good, so he wrote it down."
 In the east wall there is a window that overlooks the platform from which those words were spoken.
 There are scuff marks on the wall below the sill, apparently from curious visitors crowding close to look through the glass.

 The show consists of graphics and still photos in full color, the latter shot by C. J. Allen of Massachusetts along the zig-zag route taken by Lincoln on his way to the capital.
 The program relives the inaugural- train trip.
-Voices of the principals in the drama then unfolding—Jeff Davis, Buchanan, assorted newspaper editorialists, Lincoln himself—describe the issues and events that Lincoln addressed and the uncertain reception given the new president as a result.
+Voices of the principals in the drama then unfolding—Jeff Davis, James Buchanan, assorted newspaper editorialists, Lincoln himself—describe the issues and events that Lincoln addressed and the uncertain reception given the new president as a result.
 (In an accompanying essay published as part of the sites project, historian Geoffrey Ward notes politely that the trip "was not Lincoln's finest hour.”
 Visitors hear (indeed, cannot help but hear, since the volume is painfully loud in places) Lincoln telling law partner William Herndon that when he returns from the White House, the two would "go right on practicing law as if nothing happened"; a newspaper editor blasting Lincoln's speeches as being "destitute of common pertinence;" Lincoln, in Trenton, New Jersey, swearing, "The man does not live who is more devoted to peace than I am, but it might be necessary to put the foot down firmly;" the derisive taunts that followed Lincoln's surreptitious entry into the capital after an assassination scare; finally, in Washington, his futile plea, "We must not be enemies."

 The show lasts a quick twenty minutes; in fact, events parade across the three screens so fast and so busily that viewers unfamiliar with the period (as most visitors doubtless are) might be forgiven some confusion about who said what about whom and where.
 Still, the show is entertaining, which is the larger aim of the latest generation of electronic tour guides which attempt to do in twenty minutes what the schools typically fail to do in twenty years, namely give the average American some idea of who Lincoln was and why his life is important.
 The show is not free; children are charged 50 cents to get in, adults a dollar and families $2.
 "People in Springfield are so spoiled, " Becker notes with mixed amazement and annoyance, "that some of them actually resent having to pay a little dollar."
 Of course, most of the major Lincoln sites are run by the state or federal governments and are free to the public; only the depot and the Lincoln-Herndon Law Offices are not.
 This is because only those two are privately owned and managed.

 This causes other problems.
-Because the sites are private, the Springfield Convention and Tourism Commission, a tax-supported agency of Springfield city government, will not promote them along with the home, tomb, Old Capitol, and New Salem, lest having supported two worthy private Lincoln attractions they be forced to promote many more unworthy one.
+Because the sites are private, the Springfield Convention and Tourism Commission, a tax-supported agency of Springfield city government, will not promote them along with the home, tomb, Old Capitol, and New Salem, lest having supported two worthy private Lincoln attractions they be forced to promote many more unworthy ones.

-It remains to be seen whether the new brochures, maps and slide-and-sound programs can persuade significant numbers of tourists to stop by the Great Western Depot.
-It is slightly off the tourist track, in a different direction than the law offices and Old State Capitol from the Lincoln home, usual starting point of walking tours.
+It remains to be seen whether the new brochures, maps, and slide-and-sound programs can persuade significant numbers of tourists to stop by the Great Western Depot.
+It is slightly off the tourist track, in a different direction from the law offices and Old State Capitol from the Lincoln home, which is the usual starting point of walking tours.
 It would be too bad in a way if few people go to the depot.
 It is possible that those in charge of the Lincoln sites project have mistaken the American tourist's desire to be diverted for a desire to be instructed, that the lessons to be gleaned from spots like the depot are too hard-won to be attempted by most tourists between stops at the wax museum and the Steak 'n' Shake.
 Who knows?
 Those who want to find out for themselves are invited to tour the depot.
 It's open daily from 9 to 5, Sunday noon to 5. ●

 Essential for anyone interested in Illinois history and literature.
 Hallwas deservedly won the 2018 Lifetime Achievement Award from the Illinois State Historical Society.